rstudio/rstudio/eclipse/README.txt

 Window->Preferences->Run/Debug->String Substitution->New...
 Set the Name to "gwt_devjar".
-Set the Value to the approprate path for your install -- for example:
+Set the Value to the appropriate path for your install -- for example:
   <path-to-trunk>\trunk\build\staging\gwt-0.0.0\gwt-dev.jar
   <path-to-trunk>/trunk/build/staging/gwt-0.0.0/gwt-dev.jar
 Description can be left blank.